dev-pods/create-ai-powered-actions/.github/steps/5-step.md

     If you are not receiving reviews from Mona:
     - Ensure your workflow is named `Rate Joke` and completes successfully
    </details>

+> [!NOTE]
+> Even after the exercise is finished, you can continue commenting with jokes or non-jokes!